 Houston Brain Injury Lawyer

 Brain injuries may not leave scars, but they can fundamentally change who people are, how they experience life, and how they think and communicate.
 Traumatic brain injuries are some of the most serious injuries personal injury lawyers handle.
 At the Nielsen Law Firm, we are dedicated to protecting our clients’ rights to fair and full financial compensation after negligent or intentional accidents cause brain injuries.
+If you have been told you have suffered a brain injury, call Eric Nielsen directly to discuss.
+The Nielsen Law Firm has had great success assisting victims of Traumatic Brain Injury accidents.

 What Is a Brain Injury?